 It’s also important to prove that your vehicle was properly maintained and kept in good working order - other than the defective part.
 For example, if the manufacturer comes back and shows that your brakes failed because they were installed incorrectly after the vehicle was sold, they could avoid liability for a collision caused by the brake failure.
 This is why it’s best to have vehicle maintenance performed only by licensed and authorized repair shops and dealers, so that manufacturers can be held accountable when their products harm people.

 Auto product liability is one of the most complicated areas of civil law, and these cases are among the most difficult to prove against multi-million dollar corporations.
 This is not something you should try to handle on your own.
 You deserve an experienced legal team with a great track record to fight for you and make sure your rights are protected.

-Call our Wyoming product liability lawyers at Steven Titus & Associates, P.C., at (307) 257-7800 and tell us about what happened.
+Call our Gillette, Wyoming product liability lawyers at Steven Titus & Associates, P.C., at (307) 257-7800 and tell us about what happened.
 Your consultation is free.